kmjones1979/punk-wallet-agent/README.md

 ---

-> ZapAI Wallet is an AI-first crypto wallet powered by Coinbase AgentKit.
+> Zap Wallet is an AI-first crypto wallet powered by Coinbase AgentKit.
 Chat with your wallet to send crypto, check balances, and interact with blockchain networks naturally.
 Features a burner wallet mode and Wallet Connect integration.

 ![image](https://user-images.githubusercontent.com/2653167/153722202-5368187d-4189-499e-94a3-1ee41596f445.png)